20 questions ESL speaking game

 I’m sure you’ve played the game “20 questions” before.
-It’s basically where someone thinks of a secret noun (person, place or thing) and the other team or person gets to ask up to 20 questions to figure out what it is.
+Someone thinks of a secret noun (person, place or thing) and the other team or person gets to ask up to 20 questions to figure out what it is.
+It’s a fun way to get ESL/EFL students practicing questions and working on some basic vocabulary.

 For kids, I often narrow down the choices for them and sometimes will allow fewer questions.
 Perhaps 10 questions instead of 20.
 This is because it can get kind of boring with so many questions because each round takes so long.
+Also, for simple topics like animals, 10 questions is a nice challenge but 20 is far too easy.

-Here’s how to Set Up 20 Questions for ESL Students
+20 Questions for ESL Students

 Skills: Speaking/Listening